Garee/glasgow-litter/README.md

 More information can be found in [APP.md](docs/APP.md).

-## Object Detection and Regression
+## Object Detection

-The `models` and `regression` directories contain the code used to obtain the litter counts and perform data analysis.
+The notebooks in the `models/yolov5` directory are used to develop YoloV5 object detection models for the purposes of litter detection.

+Similarly, the notebooks in the `models/detectron2` directory are used to train Faster R-CNN models with the same objective.

+## Regression

+The notebooks in the `regression` directory apply count data regression models such as Poisson and Negative Binomial to the extended SIMD data set described in [DATA.md](docs/DATA.md).

 ## Dependencies